Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 Costa Blanca, the sweetness of life

-Real estate purchase on the Costa Blanca
+Buying property on the Costa Blanca

-Acquire a property on the Costa Blanca
+Buying a property on the Costa Blanca

 Pitfalls to avoid :

-It is essential in Spain to choose your professional real estate agent who will be your most valuable help during your process.
+It is essential in Spain to choose the right professional real estate agent who will be your most valuable help during your process.
 Consult the services of a professional in the field for the management of the transaction.
 Looking for a French agent will be a significant asset and a guarantee!

-Negotiation of the selling price
+Negotiation of the sale price

 A written offer is always preferable to one made verbally.